Kim vows to build 'invincible' military while slamming US

 Kim vows to build ‘invincible’ military while slamming US

-SEOUL, South Korea (AP) — North Korean leader Kim Jong Un has reviewed a rare exhibition of weapons systems and vowed to build an “invincible” military, as he accused the United States of not taking action to prove it has no hostile intent toward the North.
-He also said his military buildup doesn’t target South Korea and there shouldn’t be another war pitting Korean people against each other.
-The remarks appeared to be a continuation of North Korea’s efforts to drive a wedge between Washington and Seoul.
-It has conducted recent missile tests as well as offered conditional talks to Seoul.
-State media said Kim gave his speech at a defense development exhibition.
+SEOUL, South Korea (AP) — North Korean leader Kim Jong Un has reviewed missiles developed to launch nuclear strikes on the U.S. and vowed to build an “invincible” military to cope with what he called persistent U.S. hostility.
+Kim also used his speech at a rare exhibition of weapons to stress that he isn’t targeting South Korea and that there shouldn’t be another war pitting Korean people against each other.
+North Korea’s recent actions have appeared aimed at driving a wedge between Washington and Seoul.
+It has resumed missile tests after a six-month hiatus but also offered conditional talks with South Korea.